OmarSZamzam/OmarSZamzam.github.io/index.md

 ## My Research

 My research focuses on applying machine and deep learning techniques, particularly generative models, computer vision, and semi-supervised learning, to medical imaging.
-I have worked on projects ranging from positive-unlabeled (PU) learning for time series EEG data to developing diffusion models for 3D brain image synthesis and inpainting.
-Additionally, I have applied quantile regression for anomaly detection and image translation, as well as explored image registration techniques and image captioning using vision transformers.
+I have worked on projects ranging from positive-unlabeled (PU) learning for image data as well as time series EEG signals to developing diffusion models for 3D brain image synthesis and inpainting.
+Additionally, I have applied quantile regression for anomaly detection and image translation, as well as explored image registration techniques, and image captioning using vision transformers.
 Currently, my work is centered on creating a multimodal foundational model to handle diverse medical data modalities for unified analysis.

 ## Most Recent Work Experience